Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Random Forest for Dynamic Prediction (RFRE.PO algorithm)

 Among the many variants of random forest, we are particularly interested in random forests for longitudinal data, as recurrent event analysis uses data obtained from subjects over time. \citet{hrfRef} proposed an algorithm for tree-based ensemble methods that takes into consideration the dependence structure inherent in longitudinal data analysis.
 We provide a primer on this specific variation of random forest.

-Let $(Y_{i}(t)$, $\bZ_{i}(t))$ be a pair of a continuous outcome and a set of $p$-dimensional covariates, measured at time $t \in \mathcal{T}_i$ for $i = 1,2, ..., n$; here we use $\cT_i$'s introduced in Section \ref{s:model} with shared measurement timings to align more closely with our construction in Section \ref{s:POs}, although the algorithm presented herein is applicable to scenarios with subject-specific measurement timings.
-In Section \ref{s:POs}, we will substitute $Y_i(t)$ here with a longitudinal outcome ($\hat{S}_i^\tau (t)$) that is constructed based on pseudo-observation technique to overcome censoring.
+Let $[\hat{S}_{i}^\tau(t)$, $\bZ_{i}(t)]$ be the data for individual, $i$, pertaining to the $\tau$-duration follow-up window starting at $t$, where $\hat{S}_{i}^\tau(t)$ is a pseudo-observation as defined in Section \ref{s:POs} and $\bZ_{i}(t)$ is a set of $p$-dimensional covariates available at time $t \in \mathcal{T}_i$ for $i = 1,2, ..., n$; here we use $\cT_i$'s introduced in Section \ref{s:model} with shared measurement timings to align more closely with our construction in Section \ref{s:POs}, although the algorithm presented herein is applicable to scenarios with subject-specific measurement timings.
+When pseudo-observations of probability of time-to-first-recurrent-events are applied to random forests for prediction of the structure described here, we call the algorithm ``\texttt{RFRE.PO}'' (short for ``Random Forest for Recurrent Events based on Pseudo-Observations''); we depict the analysis pipeline in Figure \ref{fig:flowchart}.
 Also note that the $\bZ_{i}(t)$ may include time $t$.
-The following algorithm assumes $Y_i(t) = g\{\bZ_i(t)\}+\epsilon_i(t)$ with $\EE[\epsilon_i(t)]=0$ and is designed to estimate $g(\cdot)$ which describes a potentially complex relationship between the outcome and the predictors.
+The following algorithm assumes $\hat{S}_i^\tau(t) = g\{\bZ_i(t)\}+\epsilon_i(t)$ with $\EE[\epsilon_i(t)]=0$ and is designed to estimate $g(\cdot)$ which describes a potentially complex relationship between the outcome and the predictors.

 For $b = 1, \ldots, B$, we repeat Step 1 and 2 below ($B=500$ is used in this manuscript):